 Secondhand Smoke and Bladder Cancer: What’s the Connection?

 The relationship between bladder cancer and smoking has typically been investigated and tied to the smoking history of the patient.
-But there is now research that suggests that secondhand smoke also plays a role in increasing the likelihood of developing bladder cancer in non-smokers.
+But there is now research suggesting that secondhand smoke also increases the likelihood of developing bladder cancer in non-smokers.

 The questions investigators have been asking are: